veera-dao/Siren/README.md

 }
 ```

-Add a dependepcy to your application related `build.gradle`
+Add a dependency to your application related `build.gradle`

 ```gradle
 dependencies {